battalmustafa/todoListApp/README.md

 # Task Management App

 This project is a task management application built with React, TypeScript, and Vite.
 It allows users to add new tasks, import tasks from a JSON file, and manage tasks using drag-and-drop functionality between different statuses.
+Mobile View: On mobile devices, you can change task statuses using a dropdown menu on each task card.
 ## Screenshot

 ![Task Management App Screenshot](src/assets/App-ss.png)